quist00/carpentries.org/_posts/2022/09/2022-09-28-checkout-project.md

     - Trainers Leadership will make a final decision on what changes to make
     - Core Team will develop an implementation plan to put those changes into effect

-**Note: No changes to Checkout will happen until sometime in 2023.**
+**Note: Changes to checkout are unlikely to be implemented before early 2023.**